Nicklas766/bth-ramverk2/README.md

 Furthermore I use express.js for the server and React for client.

+For the database I use MongoDB.
+Docker is used to setup development for mongodb and server.

+For realtime I use socket.io.

 ## Setup

 You can setup your own very quickly, just do the following,